R.O.G. Return on Generosity

 Credits:

-Coming Next: Please join us next week, Episode 146, with Judge Nelson Diaz.
+Coming Next: Please join us next week, Episode 157, with Joanne Lipman.

 R.O.G.
 Takeaway Tips: